resampling-stats/resampling-with/unported/README.md

 # Unported files from second edition

-These are Markdown files generated from the PDF [chapters of the second edition](http://www.resample.com/intro-text-online).
+These are PDFs and generated Markdown files from the [chapters of the second edition](http://www.resample.com/intro-text-online).

 The procedure was: